arif-ustundag/app-policies/wordbox-terms-of-service.md

 ## 2. Privacy Policy

 Your use of the App is also governed by our Privacy Policy, which explains how we collect, use, and share your information.
 Our Privacy Policy is incorporated by reference into these Terms.
-You can access our Privacy Policy here: [(https://github.com/arif-ustundag/app-policies/blob/main/wordbox-privacy-policy.md)]
+You can access our Privacy Policy here: [Word Box Privacy Policy](https://github.com/arif-ustundag/app-policies/blob/main/wordbox-privacy-policy.md)

 ---